dkauf42/bayota/README.md

 # How do I get set up?

+Get the latest version.
+From the /bayota directory, run

+    > git pull

+### Install

 **Each project is located in its own subdir:**
 'castjeeves', 'efficiencysubproblem', 'sandbox'

-Set up should be done for each project individually...
+Set up should be done for each subproject individually, e.g....

-### Install
+    > python efficiencysubproblem/setup.py install

 * Summary of set up
 * Configuration